1959 Elvis Presley, now a Private First Class stationed in Germany, comes down with a bad case of tonsillitis and is admitted to the base hospital.

 1937 Surf rocker Santo Farina (of Santo & Johnny) is born in Brooklyn, New York.

-1936 Bill Wyman, future bass player for The Rolling Stones, is born William George Perks in South London, England.
+1936 Bill Wyman, the Rolling Stones bass player from 1962-1993, is born William George Perks in South London, England.

 1930 J. P. Richardson (aka The Big Bopper) is born Jiles Perry Richardson in Sabine Pass, Texas.